Skip to main content

 For security purposes, SSH keys are only accessible to the user that created the connector on behalf of the organization.
 If you are using an SFTP connector created by a different user, contact this user to obtain access to the SFTP server location to retrieve the exported data.

-SSH Key are only accepted as an authentication option for internal SFTP connectors, whereas external SFTP connectors can only be configured using a password.
+SSH Keys are only accepted as an authentication option for internal SFTP connectors, whereas external SFTP connectors can only be configured using a password.

 Create a Connector